stridouille/ControlN7Visuals/README.md

 + Scene background color: in the hierarchy panel, select FocalPoint/MainCamera ; in the inspector, select the desired color in the camera component "Background" color field.
 + Default hidden lines transparency rate: in the hierarchy panel, select Canvas/PanelUpperMenu/SliderAlphaBack ; in the inspector, write the desired value in the slider component "Value" field.
 + Animation speed: in the PlotSphere custom inspector, choose the delta time between each frame (note that it only     affects plot added afterwards).
++ Camera's rotation speed: in the FocalPoint custom inspector, choose the desired speed.

 ### IMPORTANT